 - The roots of the programme can be traced back to the Pre-Independence era, when a mid day meal Programme was introduced in 1925 in Madras Corporation by the British administration.
 The Government of India initiated the National Programme of Nutritional Support to Primary Education (NP-NSPE) on 15th August, 1995.

-- The Annamrita program is carried out in Government aided as well as non-aided Schools.
+- As one of the top food NGOs in India Annamrita carries out the mid day meal programme in Government aided as well as non-aided Schools.
 In Government aided schools, the Education Inspectors of the Education Department of the Government of Maharashtra allocate the schools.
 The same is approved by the Parent Teacher Association and the management of these schools.

-- We are only able to provide Mid-day Meals to non-aided schools with donor support because non-aided schools are not covered under the Government's Mid-day Meal scheme.
-So, non-aided school meal project is completely managed and funded by Annamrita NGO through fundraising.
+- We are only able to provide mid day meals to non-aided schools with donor support because non-aided schools are not covered under the Government's mid day meal scheme.
+So, non-aided school meal project is completely managed and funded by the NGO, Annamrita, through fundraising.

 The objectives of the scheme are: